Bible Translation Principles

 God forbid.

-The base text does not contain a word that means “God” or “forbid”.
+The original Greek text of Romans 6:2 does not contain a word that means “God” or “forbid”.
 Yet, the KJV translators did not make a mistake.
-During the time that the KJV was produced, “God forbid!” was the most natural way to say “Absolutely not!”
+During the time that the KJV was produced, “God forbid!” was a proper and natural English rendering of the Greek expression μὴ γένοιτο.
 Hence, this is a place where the KJV translators decided to use functional equivalence rather than formal equivalence.